2020 North Carolina Attorney General election

 The 2020 North Carolina election for Attorney General was held on November 3, 2020, to elect the Attorney General of North Carolina, concurrently with the 2020 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives and various state and local elections.

 Party primary elections were held on March 3, 2020.

 Incumbent Democratic Attorney General Josh Stein, first elected in 2016, ran for re-election against Republican Forsyth County District Attorney Jim O'Neill.
-With a narrow margin separating Stein and O'Neill, the Associated Press was finally able to call Stein the winner on November 17, 2020 (two weeks after Election Day).
+With a narrow margin separating Stein and O'Neill (0.26%), the Associated Press was finally able to call Stein the winner on November 17, 2020, (two weeks after Election Day).
+This also made this attorney general race the closest of the 2020 election cycle.